 Green Book on location - filming Louisiana

-Green Book is nominated for Best Picture at this year’s Academy Awards and for Best Film at the BAFTAs.
+Green Book won the Oscar for Best Picture at this year’s Academy Awards and was nominated for Best Film at the BAFTAs.
 KFTV looks at the film’s Louisiana locations.

 Set in the early 1960s, Peter Farrelly’s film is based on the true story of African American pianist Dr Don Shirley who undertakes a tour of America’s Deep South with working-class Italian American Tony Lip as his hired driver.
 Mahershala Ali and Viggo Mortensen star.